JunboShen/JunboShen.github.io/_pages/about.md

 I am working on AI for Science, developing machine learning methods to resolve computational problems in biology, supervised by [Prof. Yu Li](https://liyu95.com/) at The Chinese University of Hong Kong.-->
 ## 🔥 News
 - 2024.12 Paper **accepted** by the Journal of the American Medical Informatics Association (JAMIA)
-- 2024.11 Working on **minor revision** for the paper submitted to the Journal of the American Medical Informatics Association (JAMIA)
 - 2024.5 Received B.S. in Computer Science with Summa Cum Laude (GPA 3.98/4.00)
 - 2024.4 Received Outstanding Senior Award in the CSE department at WashU
 - 2023.12 Paper **accepted** by Nature Computational Science